Tharnid/Chazwa/CSharpStudies/Notes.md

 		A template for the objects created at runtime
 		It specifies the data and operations for each entity

 3. What are the benefits of unit testing?

     	Higher quality code, faster and easier debugging, and they are repeatable over the life of the application

+# Object Oriented Programming
+---

+**Definition**

+    Programming paradigm based on the concept of objects

+**What is it good for?**

+**Abstraction**

+	the process of providing only essential information to the the outside world and hiding overall background details

+**OOP Design technique**

+**Encapsulation**

+    Information Hiding

+**Inheritance**

+	allows us to create a new class using an existing one...extending one class to another

+**Composition**

+    Complex objects are composed of simpler objects, which in turn are composed of even simpler objects

+**Polymorphism**

+	means having many forms ie method overloading (method with same name different signature/parameters in the same or differenct class) and operator over loading

+**SRP**

+    The Single Responsibility Principle
+    A class should have one, and only one, reason to change.

+**Constructors**

+	are special methods used when instantiating a class

+**Destructors**

+	method called once an object is disposed, can be used to cleanup resources

+---

 ----------